dinhanhthi/dinhanhthi.com/README.md

 🎉 The step-by-step tutorial to create a website like this is [HERE](https://dinhanhthi.com/note/how-to-create-a-site-like-this/)!
 Feel free to mention my assistance when you embark on creating your unique site.
 Appreciate it!

+🚨 There are individuals who have forked my repository and published their confidential information directly in the `.env.local` or `example.env.local` files.
+I urge you to please **stop doing this**, as it will expose your secret information to the world!

 ## Previous versions

 👉 Version 1 (Jekyll): [v1.dinhanhthi.com](https://v1.dinhanhthi.com) -- [source](https://github.com/dinhanhthi/dinhanhthi.com-v1).<br />